Skip to main content

 Major Trails And Attractions

-The primary attraction is the Ventisquero Negro (Black Glacier), accessed by a 23-km one-way drive from Pampa Linda through Valdivian forest.
+The primary attraction is the Ventisquero Negro (Black Glacier), accessed by a scenic drive from Pampa Linda through Valdivian forest.
 The glacier viewpoint allows close observation of the calving ice front and the characteristic dark debris on the glacier surface.
 Pampa Linda serves as the base for several hiking routes, including the demanding Laguna Ilón trail and the multi-day Paso de las Nubes trek connecting to Peulla in Chile.
 The Cascada de los Alerces waterfall trail passes through ancient alerce groves.
 Mountaineers attempt Tronador's summit via the Refugio Tronador.

 Visitor Facilities And Travel